— International —

 Challenges of living in Pakistan

 After fleeing Afghanistan, Wahida arrived in Pakistan.
 However, life in Pakistan was no easier for her and her family.
-She says: « Living in Pakistan still comes with many challenges.
+She says, « Living in Pakistan still comes with many challenges.
 The economic and social conditions for refugees from Afghanistan are difficult, and there are ongoing security threats.
 Still, life in Pakistan is somewhat better than in Afghanistan.
 But we are always worried about the possibility of being forcibly deported. »

 « Life in Pakistan is far from easy.
 Especially for Afghan women. »